Have you ever thought of the following questions?

 In this explanation, assume that the spirit world corresponds to a cloud database and the real world corresponds to a monitor.

-The image displayed on the monitor has a specific relation of time and space.
+You know that the image displayed on the monitor has a specific relation of time and space.

 It is considered that there is a similar relation between the real world and the spirit world.